raimohanska/harmaja/README.md

 In this variant, everything is replaced on any change to the list.
 Use only for read-only views into small views of data.

+## The rough edges

+I'm not entirely happy with the ergonomics of Harmaja+Lonna yet.
+Here are some of the rough edges.

+1. Dealing with polymorphism.
+See [this example](https://codesandbox.io/s/harmajalonna-obd-tf46t?file=/src/App.tsx), line 51.
+The explicit cast is nasty.
+2. Lonna type inference, or the lack of thereof.
+Lonna uses overload signatures and therefore TypeScript type inference cannot keep up when using, for instance, map/filter.

 ## Pitfalls, be aware!

 ### Unwanted reloads